intel/confidential-cloud-native-primitives/deployment/docker-compose/README.md

 For convenience, run the script `prepare.sh` directly as root.

 ```
-sudo ./prepare.sh
+$ sudo ./prepare.sh
 ```

-## 2. Use CCNP
+## Deploy CCNP

-### 2.1 Deploy CCNP
+### Deploy CCNP Services

-Use the script `deploy-ccnp.sh` to deploy the CCNP services.
+Use the script [deploy-ccnp.sh](./depoly-ccnp.sh) to deploy the CCNP services.

 ```
-./deploy-ccnp.sh
+$ ./deploy-ccnp.sh
 ```

-In default, the script will launch three containerized services
+By default, the script will launch three containerized services.
 - eventlog server: from image `ccnp-eventlog-server:latest`
 - measurement server: from image `ccnp-measurement-server:latest`
 - quote server: from image `quote-server:latest`

 Please make sure these container images exist on the guest.
-If you want to build the images in local, read the [README.md](../../container/README.md) here.
+If you want to build the images in local, read the [README.md](../../container/README.md).

 This script has some options.